cabrerahector/wordpress-popular-posts/readme.txt

 * Flame graphic by freevector/Vecteezy.com.

 == Upgrade Notice ==
-= 3.3.4 =
+= 4.0 =
-If you're using a caching plugin, clearing its cache before upgrading to v.3.3.4 is recommended.
+If you're using a caching plugin, flush its cache before upgrading to v4.0.